 - 1. Up to the end of the 5th business day of class sessions, students may withdraw from a class without any notation appearing on the permanent record. - 2.
 From the 6th day to the end of the 50th day, a grade of W will be recorded. - 3.
-After the 50th day, a grade of WF will be recorded unless circumstances merit special consideration by the Provost of the University.
+After the 50th day, a student may not drop a course unless circumstances merit special consideration by the Provost of the University.

 For classes meeting less than the full semester, the withdrawal schedule is adjusted accordingly.